-One of the important responsibilities of the National Cancer Institute is communicating our nation’s progress against cancer to the public.
-The Cancer Trends Progress Report is a significant part of that dissemination process.
-This web-based report provides up-to-date information on a range of cancer control topics—from disease prevention to the impact of deaths from cancer—and data that track the successful application of selected areas of cancer research into practice.
+One of the most important responsibilities of the National Cancer Institute is communicating our nation’s progress against cancer to the public.
+The Cancer Trends Progress Report is one way that we fulfill this responsibility.
+As an online summary of trends in US cancer control measures, this web-based report provides up-to-date information on a wide range of topics across the cancer control continuum—from disease prevention to cancer-related mortality or survivorship.
+It also includes data to help us track the successful implementation of research-based methods of early detection and risk reduction.

-The Cancer Trends Progress Report draws on data from numerous federal departments and agencies, including the Environmental Protection Agency, the Federal Trade Commission, the Department of Agriculture, and several offices and agencies within the Department of Health and Human Services, including the Centers for Disease Control and Prevention, the Office of Disease Prevention and Health Promotion, the Substance Abuse and Mental Health Administration, and the National Institute on Alcohol Abuse and Alcoholism.
-This report is developed with consultation from federal partners, consumer advocates, non-profits, and others.
+The Cancer Trends Progress Report draws on data from numerous federal departments and agencies, including the Environmental Protection Agency, the Department of Agriculture, and several offices and agencies within the Department of Health and Human Services, such as the Agency for Toxic Substances and Disease Registry, the Centers for Disease Control and Prevention, the Office of Disease Prevention and Health Promotion, the Substance Abuse and Mental Health Administration, and the National Institute on Alcohol Abuse and Alcoholism.

 Director, Division of Cancer Control and Population Sciences

 National Cancer Institute